bhaskar-c/unusedcssremover/README.md

 A browser based tool to remove unused items from CSS file.
-A demo is available here :[unused css remover tool](http://knowpapa.com/unused-css-remover/)
+A demo is available here :  [unused css remover tool](http://knowpapa.com/unused-css-remover/)

 ###Features